Fujifilm's most compact camera is under $60 right now. The Fujifilm Instax Pal mixes the viral compact, keychain, and screen-free camera trends

-The Fujifilm Instax Pal mixes the compact camera trend with that lo-fi look – and it's heavily discounted right now
+The Fujifilm Instax Pal mixes the compact camera trend with that lo-fi look and screen-free shooting – and it's heavily discounted right now

-Compact cameras are resurging in trends – along with early digicams.
+Compact cameras are going viral – and none are more compact than the equally trending keychain camera.
 The Fujifilm Instax Pal meshes both those trends, packing a low-fi 4.5MP camera into a body that’s around the size of a golf ball.

 The Fujifilm Instax Pal is less impressive than the brand’s higher-end options – for starters, it doesn’t actually print out Instax photos unless you also purchase one of Instax’s printers.
-But while I’m not sold on the quirky little camera at the $117 list price, Walmart has dropped the price of the green option to just $44 right now.
+I’m not sold on the quirky little camera at the $117 list price – but at under $60, I think the Pal is enticing both as a screen-free camera and keychain camera.

 The Instax Pal is a tiny camera about the size of a golf ball – the 4.5MP camera isn't going to win any awards, and it doesn't actually use Instax film, but it's a fun screen-free camera that doubles as a keychain.

-At that temporarily lowered price, the Pal is giving me Kodak Charmera vibes – the tiny keychain camera that Kodak launched for $30 earlier this month that has already sold out.
+At this highly-reduced price, the Pal is giving me Kodak Charmera vibes – the $35 tiny keychain camera that Kodak launched last year that sold out on its first day.
 For starters, the Pal’s “viewfinder” is a plastic frame that also doubles as a clip, so the Pal can also double as a keychain.

-It’s also a screen-free camera for cutting back on screen time.
+That's another trend the Pal hits: it’s also a screen-free camera for cutting back on screen time.
 It does require a smartphone for viewing the images, but I can see the Pal being a hit among teens and preteens for those places like school and summer camp where a smartphone may not exactly be welcomed.
-(Pair it with a microSD card to take more than 50 images possible using internal storage.)
+Pair it with a microSD card to take more than 50 images possible using internal storage.

 The image quality coming from the 4.5MP Pal isn’t going to impress anyone – but that’s sort of the point.
 It’s a cutesy compact camera designed to get the lo-fi look of early digital cameras.